slimphp/Slim-Website/docs/v4/start/upgrade.md

 ## New Error Handling Middleware
 Error handling has also been implemented as middleware.
-For custom handlers, logging and more see full documentation [here](/docs/handlers/error.html).
 See [Pull Request #2398](https://github.com/slimphp/Slim/pull/2398) for more information.
 ```php
 <?php